msdavid/fiji/docs/technical-specs.md

 ### 2.4 Operating Environment
 *   The backend will be a Dockerized FastAPI application running on Google Cloud Run.
-*   The frontend will be a Dockerized Next.js application running on Google Cloud Run.
+*   The frontend will be a Dockerized Next.js application (utilizing the App Router for **Server-Side Rendering - SSR**) running on Google Cloud Run.
 *   The system will use Google Firestore as its database.
 *   User authentication will be handled by Firebase Authentication.
 *   The system is designed to be accessed via modern web browsers.